Azure-Samples/azuresandbox/terraform-azurerm-vwan/README.md

 ## Before you start

-This configuration only supports the [Windows 10 with WSL](../README.md#windows-10-with-wsl) client environment.
-[Cloud shell](../README.md#cloud-shell) and [Linux / macOS](../README.md#linux--macos) client environments are not supported.
+This configuration only supports the [Windows Subsystem for Linux](../README.md#windows-subsystem-for-linux) client environment.
+[Cloud shell](../README.md#azure-cloud-shell) and [Linux / macOS](../README.md#linux--macos) client environments are not supported.
 The following configurations must be deployed first before starting:

 * [terraform-azurerm-vnet-app](../terraform-azurerm-vnet-app)